Prophet Muhammad (peace be upon him) and the Taking of Poison:

 Muhammad's companion Bishr could taste the poison as soon as he put the lamb in his mouth.
 Why did he keep eating?
 He kept eating because he believed in Muhammad...
 "There's no way this lamb is poisoned, Muhammad is eating it!
 He is the prophet!"
 Bishr's faith in Muhammad got him killed and I'm willing to lay this down as a rule.
 If I can't trust you with my dinner I definitely can't trust you with my salvation.
 If you can't figure out what's waiting for you in food, how could you possibly know what's waiting for you in the afterlife?

 First of all, the Prophet (peace be upon him) has nowhere ever stated that he would always ensure that he would protect his followers from getting killed.
 So this wasn't something ever expected from Muhammad (peace be upon him) to begin with.
 If the Prophet (peace be upon him) himself could be harmed, then why not his followers?
-Wood is trying to impose his own personal criteria upon others and judge them by it.
-Why any of us should care about Wood's ridiculous and personal criteria shall remain a mystery.
+Wood is trying to impose his criteria upon others and judge them by it.
+Why we should care about Wood's ridiculous and personal criteria shall remain a mystery.

 Thirdly, the Prophet (peace be upon him) wasn't omniscient.
 Not literally everything was revealed to him.
-Just because he is ignorant in certain areas, that doesn't necessitate that he would be unreliable in other areas.
+Just because he is ignorant in certain areas doesn't mean that he would be unreliable in other areas.
 So Wood could just keep his silly "rule" to himself.

 If I can't trust Jesus with teaching my children how to speak to their mother respectfully (Matthew 12:47-49 & John 2:3-4) I definitely can't trust him with my salvation.